noinia/hgeometry/README.md

 HGeometry heavily relies on typeclasses to support polymorphic inputs.
-Therefore, if you are using this package, it is recommended to compile your package with GHC options `-O -fspecialise-aggressively -fexpose-all-unfoldings` to make sure GHC sufficiently specializes the calls.
+Therefore, if you are using this package, it is recommended to compile your package with GHC options `-fspecialise-aggressively -fexpose-all-unfoldings` to make sure GHC sufficiently specializes the calls.
 You can do so by adding the following to your executable/library stanza in your cabal file: